 (b) a condition set to maintain compliance with toxic air pollutant acceptable ambient levels or ambient air quality standards.

-(10) "Petroleum refinery" means any facility engaged in producing gasoline, kerosine, distillate oils, residual oils, lubricants, or other products through the distillation of petroleum, or through the redistillation, cracking, or reforming of unfinished petroleum derivatives.
+(10) "Petroleum refinery" means any facility engaged in producing gasoline, kerosine, kerosene, distillate oils, residual oils, lubricants, or other products through the distillation of petroleum, or through the redistillation, cracking, or reforming of unfinished petroleum derivatives.

 (11) "Residual oils" means crude oil, fuel oil that does not comply with the specifications under the definition of distillate oil, or all fuel oil numbers 4, 5, and 6, as defined by the American Society for Testing and Materials in ASTM D-396, "Standard Specification for Fuel Oils".